marcushultman/stream-shell/README.md

 ## Shell Prompt

 The `$PROMPT` environment variable can be set to customize the prompt of the shell.
-Similar to slicing consumption (`:1`), it uses the last emitted value to print the prompt.
+It uses the last emitted value to print the prompt.

 ### Oh My Posh